 The Best Non-Stick Cookware You Can Buy, Plus How to Use It (According to a Pro)

 Every cook should have a good non-stick pan in their collection.
 Why?
 It’s easy to clean, food won’t stick to the surface and there’s less need for butter or oil.
 (And if you ever fry eggs, you know a non-stick surface is essential.)
 But with so many options, deciding what to buy can be a little (OK, a lot) overwhelming when deciding what to buy.
-So we tapped Barbara Rich, lead chef at the Institute of Culinary Education, to find out everything you need to know about non-stick cookware, what brands she cooks with and our own recommendations, so you can choose the best non-stick pans for your own kitchen.
+So we tapped Barbara Rich, lead chef at the Institute of Culinary Education, to find out everything you need to know about non-stick cookware, including what brands she cooks with and our own recommendations, so you can choose the best non-stick pans for your own kitchen.